aaronmccall/aaronmccall.github.io/drinks.md

   - **Ass-Kicking Mule**
     - 1.5oz vodka
     - 0.5oz Golden Ass
-    - 0.5oz fresh squeezed lime juice
+    - 0.5oz fresh-squeezed lime juice
-    - 3-4oz ginger beer (Fever Tree or Reed's Strongest are my faves)
+    - 3-4oz ginger beer (Fever-Tree or Reed's Strongest are my faves)

+   Pour the first three ingredients over ice and stir until chilled and combined, then pour in the ginger beer.
+Enjoy!

   - **Bedtimer**
     - 1 cup of your favorite chamomile tea
     - 1oz Golden Ass

   Steep a cup of your favorite chamomile tea, leaving room to add an ounce of Golden Ass.
 Let the lovely result soothe the day's cares away!

-## Lord Bluebear's: Resplendent Blueberry Liqueur
+## Lord Bluebear's Resplendent Blueberry Liqueur

+  - **Myrtillini**
+  - 2oz chilled peach puree (put peaches in a blender——no nectar, please!)
+  - 1oz Lord Bluebear's
+  - 4oz Prosecco

+  Pour ingredients into champagne flute in the order listed.
+Simple, easy, mind-blowingly delicious!

+  - **Bear's Knees**
+    - 1.5oz gin
+    - 0.5oz Lord Bluebear
+    - 0.75oz fresh-squeezed lemon juice
+    - 0.5oz honey syrup (honey and water 1:1)

+    Add all four ingredients to a shaker with ice and shake until well-chilled.
+Double-strain into a coupé or martini glass.
+Put out your pinky and bask in the splendour!

 ## Midsummer Gin Dream: Ethereal Strawberry Rhubarb Gin

+  - **Puck's Punch**
+    - 1.5oz Midsummer Gin Dream
+    - 0.5oz lemon juice
+    - 0.5oz tangerine juice
+    - 0.5oz simple syrup
+    - 6oz lime seltzer

+    Fill a collins glass 2/3 full of ice, add all but seltzer and stir until well combined and chilled.
+Top with seltzer.

+  - **Changeling's Gland**
+	- 2oz Midsummer Gin Dream
+    - 1oz mandarin juice
+    - 1oz orange juice
+    - 0.25oz grenadine
+    - splash of absinthe

+    Rinse cocktail glass with absinthe, pouring out the excess.
+(If you don't have any absinthe, you can use a dash of tarragon bitters or muddle tarragon and mint leaves with the grenadine before adding the rest of the ingredients.)
+Add remaining ingredients to shaker cup, add ice, and shake until well-chilled.
+Double strain into a coupé or martini glass

+  - **Titania's Tonic**
+  	- 2oz Midsummer Gin Dream
+    - 0.5oz fresh-squeezed lime juice
+    - 5 wild strawberries (or other small, flavorful strawberries)
+    - 1tsp sugar
+    - 3.4oz tonic (Fever-Tree aromatic would work especially well here, but any top-shelf tonic will do)

+    Muddle the strawberries with the lime juice and sugar in a cocktail shaker.
+Add the gin and fill the shaker 2/3 full of ice.
+Shake until well-chilled and double-strain into an ice-filled highball glass.
+Top with tonic.

 ## Murder of Chocolate: Deathly Delicious Chocolate Liqueur
 ## Thai One On: Tropical Tea Liqueur
 ## Ya Mocha My Weekend: Stimulating Mocha Liqueur